 If you’ve been wondering if coffee filters are compostable, this article is for you.
 We’ll break down everything you need to know about composting coffee filters, including how to tell which filters are good for your compost pile and which should belong in the trash.

-Which types of coffee filters are good for composting?
+Which types of coffee filters can you compost?

 Paper filters are the most common kind of coffee filter by far, and they’re also the perfect candidates for composting.
 Automatic drip machines and pour-overs usually use paper filters, and those two brewing methods alone cover a sizable chunk of the coffee-drinking population.
 If you usually brew your coffee using a paper filter, you should consider composting as the paper filters and grounds are a great start for a healthy compost pile.